-With this unfolding, I was sitting around considering who my music is most likely to get compared to these days.
-‘Cos let’s face it, for better or worse, that’s how humans think.
-Even though my stuff has changed a lot since my debut as Alexandra Rising, I still think the most likely comparison (for those of a certain age, anyway) is bound to be one Ellen “Tori” Amos.
-A comparison about which I am torn these days.
+Let’s face it: for better or worse, humans compare things to other things.
+And even though my music has changed a lot since my debut as Alexandra Rising, I still think it’s most likely to be compared (by those of a certain age, anyway) to the music of one Ellen “Tori” Amos.
+These days, I’m torn about this.

 Let’s explore that, ‘cos it’s been nagging me.

 I’m well aware that our rock stars are human beings we will never really know.
 Any fellow-feeling we develop for them is purely parasocial.
 It follows that our pontification on their psychology or choices of self-expression is futile and meaningless.
 That said, it is difficult to process when someone whose work fundamentally shaped you morphs into a seemingly different life-form.
 Especially when it’s not just their appearance, but also the work itself, that becomes something you barely recognize.

 I’ve been out of touch with Tori for a long time.
 Post-2004 there have been songs here and there that tweaked my memories of days gone by… but by and large I feel like OG Tori disappeared after the final strains of “Gold Dust” faded.